IAmSympathy/Cooked/README.md

 - Settings to change the music, the difficulty and to turn off the volume

 # Credits
-@Sun-Cy – Menu logic, Customers logic
+@Sun-Cy – Menu logic, Customers logic, helped with art

 @KiwiBunnyLuv - Menu art, Recipes logic